 If it is appropriate, I could propose we introduce some element of touch into a session.
 If this doesn’t feel right for you, you get to say no. (Boundaries are awesome!
 Expressing them and having them respected is even more awesome!)
 Touch can be done seated, standing or we may move to the table for other kinds of touch work where you need to be reclined such as when working with the kidneys/adrenals.
-In addition to the kidneys/adrenals, touch can happen on the joints, arms, legs, pelvis, feet, head, hands, stomach, and/or chest; it really depends on your symptoms.
+In addition to the kidneys/adrenals, touch can happen on the joints, arms, legs, pelvis, feet, head, hands, stomach, and/or chest; it really depends on the focus for the session.
 You are on your back when on the table and for the most part there is no movement with the hands.
 Bolsters and blankets are available for your comfort.

-I introduce touch for various reasons: to repair ruptured relationships with touch, to prime the system to encourage the emergence of deeper self-protective responses, to encourage regulation in the system, and to work with deeper body systems that are ‘stuck’ (i.e., digestion, adhesions and breath).
+I introduce touch for various reasons: to repair ruptured relationships with touch, to prime the system to encourage the emergence of deeper self-protective responses, to bring more regulation in the system, and to work with deeper body systems that are ‘stuck’ (i.e., digestion, adhesions and breath).
 Trauma introduces all kinds of patterns into our nervous system.
 Part of our work is to recognize those patterns and break them so you can heal and move on with your life.

 When will I know I’m getting better?

 The shifts I have heard from clients through our work together include: